Mass Effect: Andromeda (book series): Initiation

 The second novel details the backstory for Cora Harper, a secondary character in Andromeda.
 Initiation begins with the conclusion of her service with an asari commando unit and return to the human Systems Alliance.
 She finds herself uncomfortable in the presence of other humans, which is partly due to her longtime association with the asari and their society.
 Alec Ryder recruits Cora for the human ark ship he leads and offers her a new direction in life on behalf of the Andromeda Initiative.
 The narrative for Initiation follows her story before she sets off with the Hyperion for a new life in the Andromeda galaxy.

 Annihilation

-The third novel follow the journey of the quarian-led ark ship, Keelah Si'yah, which is carrying colonists from various Milky Way species which were not part of the other four ark ships seen in Andromeda.
+The third novel follows the journey of the quarian-led ark ship, Keelah Si'yah, which is carrying colonists from various Milky Way species which were not part of the other four ark ships seen in Andromeda.
 While en route to its destination, a disease outbreak is discovered among some of the colonists placed in cryo-sleep.
 Its story features several non-human characters, including the drell maintenance crew member Anax Therion, the elcor scientist Yorrik, and Senna'Nir vas Keelah Si'yah, the quarian First Officer of the Keelah Si'yah.